szczyglis-dev/py-gpt/README.md

 - Improved chat window auto scroll.
 - Added a new option "Always continue..." to Agent mode (as opposed to the Auto-stop option).
 - Added a new prompt: Config -> Settings -> Prompts -> Agent: continue (always, more steps).

-**2.2.30 (2024-08-25)**

-- Added link to Discord server in About -> Discord.

-**2.2.29 (2024-08-25)**

-- Fix: Removed 'Index not prepared' monit when index not created yet.

-**2.2.28 (2024-08-25)**

-- Fix: Added mechanism to prevent the current index from being deselected when saving settings.
-- Added models: `llama3.1:70b`, `llama3.1:405b`, and `mistral-large`.
-- Added configuration option: Indexes (llama-index) -> Chat -> Chat mode.
-- Split prompt templates context menu into alphabetical submenus.

-**2.2.27 (2024-08-22)**

-- Added functionality to hide the date suffix if date period separators are enabled.
-- Added a new option: Context -> Show date separators in pinned items on the context list, default: False.

-**2.2.26 (2024-08-22)**

-- Added separators for date intervals in the context list.
-- Added a new option: Context -> Show context groups on top of the context list, default: False.
-- Added a new option: Context -> Show date separators on the context list, default: True.
-- Added a new option: Context -> Show date separators in groups on the context list, default: True.

-**2.2.25 (2024-08-22)**

-- Improved native API functions handling.
-- Improved expert prompts.
-- Fixed/improved inline plugin commands handling.

-**2.2.24 (2024-08-21)**

-- Added a STOP button that allows stopping indexing at any time.
-- Improved conversion of ENUM types when generating a native list of functions for the API.
-- Disabled adding functions to the list when the option to execute commands is unchecked.

-**2.2.23 (2024-08-21)**

-- Improved context summarization in Llama-index provider.

-**2.2.22 (2024-08-20)**

-- Added new **API** models for "Chat with Files": `Google Gemini` and `Anthropic Claude` (see the new section in the documentation: Managing models -> [`Using other models (non-GPT)`](https://github.com/szczyglis-dev/py-gpt?tab=readme-ov-file#using-other-models-non-gpt) for more information on how to set API keys)
-- Added new **local** models for "Chat with Files": `Llama 3.1`, `Mistral`, `Codellama`, and `Llama2-Uncensored` (requires `Ollama` installed on the local machine - see the new section in the documentation: Managing models -> [`Using other models (non-GPT)`](https://github.com/szczyglis-dev/py-gpt?tab=readme-ov-file#using-other-models-non-gpt) for more information on how to enable local model support).
-- Added ability for context summarization using Llama-index models (local models can be used to summarize context titles now).
-- Added a new option in Config -> Indexes (llama-index) -> Indexing: `Stop indexing on error`.
-If enabled, indexing will stop whenever an error occurs.

-**2.2.21 (2024-08-20)**

-- Added inline execution for external function calls.
-- Added a stop to file indexing if an error occurs.

-**2.2.20 (2024-08-20)**

-- Llama-index upgraded to `0.10.65`
-- Langchain upgraded to `0.2.14`
-- OpenAI API upgraded to `1.41.0`
-- Code syntax highlight changed from Pygments to highlight.js (better performance)
-- Added new model: `gpt-4o-mini`
-- Added native API function calls by default
-- Added functions importer (from plugins) into assistants
-- Fixed: input message disappear on command response in stream mode
-- Fixed: assistants tool outputs submitting

-**2.2.19 (2024-05-16)**

-- Added a newest multimodal model: GPT-4 "omni": https://openai.com/index/hello-gpt-4o

 # Credits and links